apietryga/webions/readme.md

   Webions is a MMORPG game working on browsers.
   You can simply download [this repository](https://github.com/apietryga/webions2) and make server on your own by open "serwer.js" by nodejs.
 I will make instructions for this in future versions.
 ## TESTING NOW
-  - joypad controls (xbox & windows logging (looks it must be via https))
-  - 13:9 ANTI IDLIG ERROR connect ECONNREFUSED 127.0.0.1:80, but works (logging)
+  - ANTI IDLIG ERROR connect ECONNREFUSED 127.0.0.1:80 [logging]
-## ISSUES
-  - manifest.json doesn't work on android (no install option) - https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Installable_PWAs
-  - [wwwscript] Tosiek case - to many squares in eq?
   - improve succesfully login animation (wait for all map draw)
+  - MAILGUN [tikcet send, waiting for response]
+  - [menus] fix doubled console message on sent [twice on serwer, once on client]
   - console - get last writing pharse by up/down arrows (must twice push)
-  - [menus] fix doubled console message on sent [twice on serwer, once on client]
-  - improve offline detection
-  - MAILGUN [tikcet send, waiting for response]
+  - [wwwscript] Tosiek case - to many squares in eq? (if success, remove player update [server])
-## FEATURES TO v0.50
+## ISSUES
-  - [serwer] secure websocket
   - [server_components] auto shooter
+  - [menus] using menu on top.
   - [server_components] shielding (def)
   - [server_components] magic lvl
   - [server_components] mwalls